melodiaz23/learning-react/README.md

 ```

-- we can use the **spread operator** to pill out all the key-value pairs of the object, if:
+- we can use the **spread operator** to spill out all the key-value pairs of the object, if:

 ```js
 export const CORE_CONCEPTS = [